-In my opinion, turkey gravy and stuffing are the two must important things on the Thanksgiving table.
+In my opinion, gravy and gluten-free stuffing are the two must important things on the Thanksgiving table.
 A flavorful rich stock makes these two dishes even better.
 So before the rush and chaos starts, I make my turkey stock in early November, put it in a few containers and store it in the freezer.

 I find the easiest and least expensive way to make turkey broth/stock is to buy some turkey necks and wings.
 They are inexpensive and have several bones.
 The method for making a stock and a broth is pretty much the same, so however you prefer to do it, it will work.
 And since this recipe uses bones it is essentially a bone broth.

-Steps to Perfect Stock
+Steps to Perfect Stock or Bone Broth

-There are step-by-step instructions in the recipe below but here’s a little bit of the hows and whys of stock making.
+There are step-by-step instructions in the recipe below but here’s a little bit of the hows and whys of stock making:

 - Start with cold water and just the bones/meat first.